sthciN/asset-organizer/README.md

                    (impressions / cost_micros * 1_000_000)
      ```
 - Budget Adjustment:
+    - Top-performing assets are those with performance scores more than the avg performance of all the assets + 10% as the threshold.
-    - Increase: Increase the budget of the top-performing asset within each ad by 20%.
+    - Increase: Increase the budget by 20% in database and api.
-    - Decrease: Decrease the budget of low-performing assets within each ad by 20%.
+    - Decrease: Decrease the budget by 20% in database and api.
-- Tracking Changes:
-    - All budget changes are tracked and stored in a PostgreSQL database for record-keeping and analysis.

 ### Provide Feedback

-- Logging: Logs the names of the assets into a specified sheet named as Logs-{starting-process-datetime}, different worksheets made for validation failure in the LOG_FOLDER_ID.
+- Logging: Logs the names of the assets into a specified sheet named as `Logs-{starting-process-datetime}`, different worksheets made for validation failure in the LOG_FOLDER_ID.
     - The name of the worksheets are:
         `Unmatched PNG Name`
         `Asset Date Expired`